-The five selected market-rate projects have a combined total of 797 units with an overall occupancy rate of 94.5%, a good rate for rental housing.
-This indicates that these projects have been well received within their respective markets and will serve as accurate benchmarks with which to compare the subject project.
+The five selected market-rate projects have a combined total of 819 units with an overall occupancy rate of 97.8%, a strong rate for rental housing.
+This indicates that these projects have been very well received within their respective markets and will serve as accurate benchmarks with which to compare the subject project.